mastixstudio/notebooks/README.md

 ### Fundamentals
 - **[Constants, Calculations and Derivatives](./constants_calculations_derivatives.ipynb):**  Explore the core of MASTIX Studio.
 Learn to label and group constants, define calculations, and retrieve derivatives.

-- **Functions:** ***Coming soon!*** Dive into MASTIX Studio's built-in functions and learn to create custom ones.
-This notebook features some analysis of the Black-Scholes option pricing formula, including parameter solutions using a numerical solver.
+- **Functions:** ***Coming soon!*** Discover MASTIX Studio's built-in functions and learn to create custom ones.
+This notebook features some basic analysis of the Black-Scholes option pricing formula, including solving for parameter values using a numerical solver.

 <!--
 ### Applications